magfurulabeer/exec-assignment/README.md

 Networking is separated into 3 components: The Client, The Services, The Managers.

 ### Client
 The Client is the main component of the Networking Layer.
 The Client will be used to make the actual network calls.
 The Client in this app is a Moya Provider.
 Moya has a clean and consistent interface for creating networking layers.
+Only services have access to the Client.

+### Services
+Each set of network calls is grouped by their path.
+Each group is a Network Service.
+It was deliberately separated to reflect the Swagger Docs.
+This project contains a TokenService, UserService, and CourseService.
+Each task in a service will return a Promise with the JSON Dictionary/Array or optionally a selected value or mapped Model object.
+Only Managers have access to the Services.

+### Manager
+The Manager is the "public" part of the Network Layer.
+It usually includes an intersection between the Networking Layer and the Persistence layer.
+View Models use Managers to do calls and sets of calls.
+Unlike Services that have many individual calls , a Manager has many different "orchestras."
+The manager orchestrates a series of calls an actions that may span multiple services and affect other layers of the app.
+An example would be the LoginManager.
+It has a function called login(email:password:) that requests a token, saves the token to the Keychain, fetches the User, and then saves the User object into Realm.
+To do this, it uses 2 Network Services, the Keychain, and Realm.
+This exact method is used by the LoginViewModel when the Login button is tapped.